mbadolato/iTerm2-Color-Schemes/README.md

 The theme Sakura was created by [0xN0ri](https://github.com/0xN0ri) based on [zdj](https://github.com/zdj) iTerm 2 color scheme [Urple](https://github.com/mbadolato/iTerm2-Color-Schemes/blob/master/schemes/Urple.itermcolors)

 The Mirage theme was created by [Tristan Remy](https://github.com/tristanremy/mirage) and ported to iTerm2 by [Gomah](https://github.com/Gomah/mirage-iterm).

+The Rouge 2 theme was created by [Josef Aidt](https://github.com/josefaidt/rouge-theme) and ported to iTerm2 by [Sam Rose](https://github.com/samrose3).

 If there are other color schemes you'd like to see included, drop me a line!